dmorn/booster/README.md

   -h, --help           help for connect
 ```

-**command: disconnect**
+`booster help disconnect`
 ```
 disconnect aks (by default) the local node to perform the necessary steps required to disconnect completely a node from itself.

 Usage:
   booster disconnect [id] [flags]